 What You Will Learn

-- Understand the key risks and hazards in your industry
+- Identify the critical risks and common hazards present in a construction environment.

 What You'll Get at the End of the Course

 - A Site Safety Card/Passport (valid for two years).
 The Site Safety Card will include a green 'Foundation' indicator so anyone can see that foundational level training has been completed.

 - Take away pamphlet with key information on topics covered in the course

 - Access to the Foundation Learning eBook which is available on the Site Safe website and the Site Safe app

 - 2 credits towards the NZQA Health and Safety in Construction Programme (only one Passport-level course may be counted towards the certificate)